Culture & History

 Huseby Bruk, south of Växjö, is a well-preserved, living works environment with roots in the 19th century.
 The works were bequeathed to the state by their last owner in 1979 and since then they have been preserved and renovated, and infused new life into the whole area.
 There is a creaking waterwheel that once was the source for power, and the huge body of water from lake Salen passes into lake Åsnen.

 When you’ve walk past the mill you see the furnace, and then you can catch a glimpse of the white ‘castle’ in the greenery.
 It feels as if you’ve stepped into a different time period with a slower pace of life.
-Unless it’s the time of the Christmas fair of course - then the bridge and roads are crowded and there are smells of sausages and mulled wine.
+Unless it’s the time of the Christmas fair of course - then the bridge and roads are crowded and you can enjoy the scents of sausages and mulled wine.

 Huseby Castle from the inside